OpenNebula/docs/source/deployment/open_cloud_host_setup/overview.rst

 * Optionally, you can enable :ref:`Virtual Machine HA <ftguide>`.
 * You can read this section if you are interested in performing :ref:`PCI Passthrough <kvm_pci_passthrough>`.

-After reading this chapter, you should read the :ref:`Storage <storage>` chapter.
+After reading this chapter, you should read the :ref:`Open Cloud Storage <storage>` chapter.